 Explain the lognormal property of stock prices, the distribution of rates of return, and the calculation of expected return

-Under GBM (a Weiner process), period log returns are normally distributed …
+Under GBM (a Wiener process), period log returns are normally distributed,

-… which implies that price levels (or the ratio of price levels—wealth ratios) are log-normally distributed
+which implies that price levels (or the ratio of price levels—wealth ratios) are log-normally distributed

 An Ito process is a generalized Weiner process (a stochastic process) where the change in the variable during a short interval is normally distributed.
 The mean and variance of the distribution are proportional to t.
 In an Ito process, the parameters are a function of the variables x and t.